Also check out this updated post, “My ongoing, obsessive search for the world’s best alarm clock radio of 2022.”

 The iHome iBN43BC ended up being my winner—this odd-looking alarm clock radio hit all of my above criteria, but it’s not without a few issues.
 In the plus column, its speaker is amazingly rich and deep—it’s a joy to listen to the Reson8® sound technology in this bluetooth device, finally bringing my entire Apple Music collection to my otherwise stereo-devoid bedroom.

-In the negative column, the radio’s LED font is hard to read, retro, and stupid.
-Unless you have owl night vision, you’ll have difficulty telling the time as the individual LED digits are slim and close together.
+In the negative column, the radio’s retro digital LED font is hard to read—especially in bright light.
+Unless you have owl-like night vision, you’ll have difficulty telling the time, as the individual LED digits are slim and close together.
 (It’s a problem that was already solved in iHome’s above iDL44 model, so they must be aware of this horrible, horrible design mistake.)
 I could also quibble about the recessed volume and +/- buttons on top of the unit which are weird, but not a problem, functionally.

 In the end, I chose to keep the iHome iBN43BC mostly because my wife was tired of all the boxes strewn all over the bedroom and because I had to burn off my BestBuy store credit.
 This impressive alarm clock radio isn’t perfect, but it’s close enough in light of the fact that, if I hadn’t settled on something soon, my wife would’ve divorced me.